alabamenhu/UserTimezone/README.md

 For example, if your Windows timezone is "Central Standard Time", and your GeoID is 244 (United States), then it will be reported as **America/Chicago** (others are possible, but there is not enough information to differentiate with **America/Indiana/Knox**, so the broadest is used).
 But if your GeoID is 39 (Canada), then it will be reported as **America/Winnipeg**.

-## Options

-Oftentimes the user may not be aware of their Olsen ID.
-You may prefer to use the aliased forms such that **America/New_York** appears as **America/Eastern**; this information can be found in CLDR's `commons/supplemental/metaZones.xml` (perhaps in a future version a `:meta-zone` option?).

 ## What if it doesn't work

 If there is a problem determining the timezone, the default will be `Etc/GMT`, being the most generic, although that's not really an acceptable alternative.